aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

-To guide the strategic decisions when integrating new AI technologies into an organization, we offer a roadmap.
-The aiSTROM framework (see Figure~\ref{fig:aistrom}), described below, aims to provide concrete thinking points and strategic decisions that should not be overlooked when tackling AI projects.
-Taking some of these items into account will help the organization to successfully select the best AI projects to focus on and give them more insight into the strategic decisions and challenges involved.
+To guide the strategic decisions when integrating new AI technologies into an organization, this perspective paper offers a roadmap.
+The aiSTROM framework (see Figure~\ref{fig:aistrom} and described below) aims to provide concrete thinking points and strategic decisions that should not be overlooked when tackling AI projects.
+Taking some of these items into account will help the organization to successfully select the best AI projects to focus on and give them more insight into the strategic decisions and challenges involved\footnote{The categories below were identified based on the author's extensive domain knowledge as well as a (non-exhaustive) literature search.
+While all the statements below are backed by references, this paper hence does not offer an exhaustive literature review such as in a meta-review (as categorised by \citet{grant2009typology}), instead, it provides an overview of (categorised) challenges that arise when implementing AI systems. }.